-As of March 31, 2020, we had approximately \$1.5 million in our operating bank account, working capital of approximately \$1.4 million, and approximately \$43,000 of interest income available in the Trust Account for our tax obligations, if any.
+As of September 30, 2020, we had approximately \$1.0 million in our operating bank account, working capital of approximately \$1.0 million, and approximately \$195,000 of interest income available in the Trust Account for our tax obligations, if any.

 Our liquidity needs to date have been satisfied through a \$25,000 contribution from our Sponsor in exchange for the issuance of our founder shares to our Sponsor, the promissory note of \$200,000 from our Sponsor, and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 On March 13, 2020, we repaid the promissory note in full to our Sponsor.
 In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, provide us Working Capital Loans.
-As of March 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+As of September 30, 2020, there were no Working Capital Loans outstanding.

-Management is currently evaluating the impact of the COVID-19 pandemic on our industry and has concluded that, while it is reasonably possible that the virus could have a negative effect on the Company's financial position, results of its operations and/or search for a target company, the specific impact is not readily determinable as of the date of the financial statements.
+Management continues to evaluate the impact of the COVID-19 pandemic on our industry and has concluded that, while it is reasonably possible that the virus could have a negative effect on the Company's financial position, results of its operations and/or search for a target company, the specific impact is not readily determinable as of the date of the financial statements.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.